pingcap/docs-cn/system-variables.md

 - This variable is used to set whether to record all SQL statements in the [log](/tidb-configuration-file.md#logfile).
 This feature is disabled by default.
 If maintenance personnel needs to trace all SQL statements when locating issues, they can enable this feature.

-- To see all records of this feature in the log, query the `"GENERAL_LOG"` string.
+- To see all records of this feature in the log, you need to set the TiDB configuration item [`log.level`](/tidb-configuration-file.md#level) to `"info"` or `"debug"` and then query the `"GENERAL_LOG"` string.
 The following information is recorded:
     - `conn`: The ID of the current session.
     - `user`: The current session user.
     - `schemaVersion`: The current schema version.